By-Laws

 (2) The First Vice President shall act for the President when the President is not available, and will succeed the President in accordance with this Article.

-(3) In advent that the First Vice President is unavailable, the Second Vice President if designated will act in his/her place.
+(3) In advent that the First Vice President is unavailable, the Second Vice President (if designated) or someone chosen by the Board will act in their place.

 (4) Serve as a voting member of the following committees.